 There may be a book close to the Virgin and Child.
-Books were a common accessory in Renaissance painting; it is traditionally the book of Wisdom and marks the Virgin as the ‘Mater Sapientiae’, the Mother of Wisdom.
+Never mind the historical accuracy: books were a common accessory in Renaissance painting.
+It is traditionally the book of Wisdom and marks the Virgin as the ‘Mater Sapientiae’, the Mother of Wisdom.
 When held by the Child the book represents the gospels.

 Common symbols of Mary